Knowledge

-Knowledge is an awareness of facts, a familiarity with individuals and situations, or a practical skill.
-Knowledge of facts, also called propositional knowledge, is often characterized as true belief that is distinct from opinion or guesswork by virtue of justification.
+Knowledge is an awareness of facts (descriptive knowledge), a familiarity with individuals and situations (knowledge by acquaintance), or a practical skill (procedural knowledge).
+Descriptive knowledge, also called propositional knowledge, is often characterized as true belief that is distinct from opinion or guesswork by virtue of justification.
 While there is wide agreement among philosophers that propositional knowledge is a form of true belief, many controversies focus on justification.
 This includes questions like how to understand justification, whether it is needed at all, and whether something else besides it is needed.
 These controversies intensified in the latter half of the 20th century due to a series of thought experiments called Gettier cases that provoked alternative definitions.

 Knowledge can be produced in many ways.
 The main source of empirical knowledge is perception, which involves the usage of the senses to learn about the external world.
 Introspection allows people to learn about their internal mental states and processes.
 Other sources of knowledge include memory, rational intuition, inference, and testimony.
 (Note: In this context, testimony is what other people report, both in spoken and written form.)
 According to foundationalism, some of these sources are basic in that they can justify beliefs, without depending on other mental states.
 Coherentists reject this claim and contend that a sufficient degree of coherence among all the mental states of the believer is necessary for knowledge.
 According to infinitism, an infinite chain of beliefs is needed.

 The main discipline investigating knowledge is epistemology, which studies what people know, how they come to know it, and what it means to know something.
 It discusses the value of knowledge and the thesis of philosophical skepticism, which questions the possibility of knowledge.
 Knowledge is relevant to many fields like the sciences, which aim to acquire knowledge using the scientific method based on repeatable experimentation, observation, and measurement.
 Various religions hold that humans should seek knowledge and that God or the divine is the source of knowledge.
 The anthropology of knowledge studies how knowledge is acquired, stored, retrieved, and communicated in different cultures.
 The sociology of knowledge examines under what sociohistorical circumstances knowledge arises, and what sociological consequences it has.
 The history of knowledge investigates how knowledge in different fields has developed, and evolved, in the course of history.